 * Note: we had switched to day packs after setting up camp to explore the area.

-Though we could have wished for better weather (the Rockwall seems to catch clouds and hold on to them), the hike itself was incredible.
-The views, the wildflowers, and the lake were breathtaking.
 If you wish to do this trip I would leave you with two main pieces of advice.
 First, bring lots of layers and full rain gear, as the weather changes rapidly and was colder around the lake than it was on the hike up or down.
+Everyone I know has experienced a rainy trip to the Rockwall and Floe Lake, so make sure you’re prepared.
 Second, store boots and poles in your tent, as porcupines in the area are known for being attracted to salty rubbers, and will eat your shoes!

 Finally hike safe and hike smart and enjoy the beauty that the Rockies have to offer!